geospace-code/pymap3d/README.md

 References to Numpy and AstroPy are *optional*, algorithms from Vallado and Meeus are used if AstroPy is not present.
 PyMap3D is regularly tested with Python &ge; 3.5.
-Limited Python 3.4 support is available for systems using MicroPython or other cases where a current Python version isn't available.
+Limited Python 2.6, 2.7 and 3.4 support is available for systems using MicroPython or other cases where a current Python version isn't available.

 ## Install